Steve Danielson and Roger Powell Sr. first met in the fall of 1972 on the campus of Illinois State University.

 Steve, who is white, was a farm boy from rural Princeton.
 Roger was a young black man from the inner city in Joliet.

-“Stevie D,” as he was best known at school, was the beloved ISU basketball team’s student manager; Roger was an incoming star for the Redbirds.
+“Stevie D,” as he was best known at school, was the beloved ISU basketball team’s student manager, and Roger was an incoming star for the Redbirds.

-They struck up a lasting friendship that lasted 55 years until Powell’s death last week at 71.
-He had been in declining health from multiple strokes.
+They struck up a friendship that lasted 55 years until Powell’s death last week at 71.
+He had been in declining health after multiple strokes.

 Their friendship knew no color, stretching past any racial barriers and cultural differences.
 It is a friendship to be admired and one that would make the world a better place if we all followed their example.